Metaheuristic: Applications

+Metaheuristics are also frequently applied to scheduling problems.
+A typical representative of this combinatorial task class is job shop scheduling, which involves assigning the work steps of jobs to processing stations in such a way that all jobs are completed on time and altogether in the shortest possible time.
+In practice, restrictions often have to be observed, e.g. by limiting the permissible sequence of work steps of a job through predefined workflows and/or with regard to resource utilisation, e.g. in the form of smoothing the energy demand.
+Popular metaheuristics for combinatorial problems include genetic algorithms by Holland et al., scatter search and tabu search by Glover.

+Another large field of application are optimization tasks in continuous or mixed-integer search spaces.
+This includes, e.g., design optimization or various engineering tasks.
+An example of the mixture of combinatorial and continuous optimization is the planning of favourable motion paths for industrial robots.

 Metaheuristic Optimization Frameworks

 A MOF can be defined as ‘‘a set of software tools that provide a correct and reusable implementation of a set of metaheuristics, and the basic mechanisms to accelerate the implementation of its partner subordinate heuristics (possibly including solution encodings and technique-specific operators), which are necessary to solve a particular problem instance using techniques provided’’.

-There are many candidate optimization tools which can be considered as a MOF of varying feature: Comet, EvA2, evolvica, Evolutionary::Algorithm, GAPlayground, jaga, JCLEC, JGAP, jMetal, n-genes, Open Beagle, Opt4j, ParadisEO/EO, Pisa, Watchmaker, FOM, Hypercube, HotFrame, Templar, EasyLocal, iOpt, OptQuest, JDEAL, Optimization Algorithm Toolkit, HeuristicLab, MAFRA, Localizer, GALIB, DREAM, Discropt, MALLBA, MAGMA, Metaheuristics.jl, UOF and OptaPlanner.
+There are many candidate optimization tools which can be considered as a MOF of varying feature.
+The following list of 33 MOFs is compared and evaluated in detail in: Comet, EvA2, evolvica, Evolutionary::Algorithm, GAPlayground, jaga, JCLEC, JGAP, jMetal, n-genes, Open Beagle, Opt4j, ParadisEO/EO, Pisa, Watchmaker, FOM, Hypercube, HotFrame, Templar, EasyLocal, iOpt, OptQuest, JDEAL, Optimization Algorithm Toolkit, HeuristicLab, MAFRA, Localizer, GALIB, DREAM, Discropt, MALLBA, MAGMA, and UOF.
+There have been a number of publications on the support of parallel implementations, which was missing in this comparative study, particularly from the late 10s onwards.

 Contributions

 Many different metaheuristics are in existence and new variants are continually being proposed.
 Some of the most significant contributions to the field are: